 Engine 7195 (E7195) is a 2002 Pierce Quantum and has a 1500 gallons per minute (GPM) pump capacity.
 E7195 can seat up to six personnel, has a 500 gallon water tank, 20 gallon foam tank, and weighs almost 38,000 pounds.
 E7195 is our "first-out" Type I Fire Engine that responds to medical aids, structure fires, vegetation fires, vehicle accidents/fires, fire alarms, public assists, and hazardous material incidents.

 Engine 7160 (E7160) is a 2019 Model 34 built by Boise Mobile Equipment with a 500 gallons per minute (GPM) pump.
 E7160 is also equipped with a Darley Auxillary pump for pump and roll operations.
 E7160 is classified as a Type III Fire Engine and has 4x4 off-road capability for gaining access in difficult terrain.
 E7160 has a 500 gallon water tank, a 20 gallon poly foam tank, and weighs close to 35,000 pounds.

-Chief 7100 (C7100) is a 2011 GMC Sierra.
-Chief Tom Peterson uses this vehicle to respond to incidents whether he's in his office or at home.
+Chief 7100 (C7100) is a 2022 Chevrolet Tahoe.
+Fire Chief Tom Peterson uses this vehicle to respond to incidents whether he's in his office or at home.